How To Bypass VPN Blockers in 2024: 10 Easy Ways to Get the Content You Want

 4. Use obfuscated servers

 Many VPNs offer obfuscated servers that disguise VPN traffic as regular internet traffic.
-Also called stealth VPN, enabling this feature can help you bypass VPN blocks.
+Enabling this feature can hide your VPN usage and help you bypass VPN blocks.

 Some VPNs refer to obfuscated servers by different names.
 Surfshark uses the term NoBorders, while Proton VPN refers to it as Stealth.